nikhilsardana/wordsearch/README.md

  A simple wordsearch solver.
 </h3>

-### Caveats
-Only works on rectangular inputs and English word searches.
+*Caveats*: Only works on rectangular inputs and English word searches.
 Modifications necessary to work with UTF-8 text.

 # How to use it:
 0. Clone the repository.